 How AI Can Work in Restaurants

-According to Restaurant Dive, AI has the potential to revolutionize the Restaurant industry with innovations like:
+According to Restaurant Dive, AI has the potential to revolutionize the restaurant industry with innovations like:

 - Spotting signs of foodborne illness

-- Personalization based off of unique customer preferences
+- Personalization based on unique customer preferences

 - Increasing throughput and upselling customers